-The chairperson may allow any person (excluding an attorney) other than a corporation director, member, proxy (if proxies are allowed) or auditor to attend general meetings and AGMs.
+The chairperson may allow any person other than a corporation director, member, auditor to attend general meetings and AGMs.
 But the person cannot propose or vote on resolutions.
+The person must obtain approval from the Chairperson to speak at the meeting.